 The Community Based Outpatient Clinics (CBOC) at James H. Quillen VA Medical Center in Mount Home, Tenn., has been cited for not notifying women about their cervical cancer screening results and...

-The data in electronic health records can be honed so that it can better be reused for research purposes, according to a new study published in the Journal of the American Medical Informatics Association.
+Text-mining the data in electronic health records can help identify patients with multiple sclerosis (MS) and track the key clinical traits in the course of their disease, according to a new study in the Journal of the American Medical Informatics Association (JAMIA).

 A pair of separate, recently published studies indicate that telehealth is an effective tool in self-management of chronic disease, including diabetes.